 The winter rental season in Alaska runs from mid-October to April of the following year.
 For motorhomes that are rented out in the winter will be necessary to minimize the potential damage caused by freezing and low temperatures.

-We encourage you to always use your best judgment during the lease.
-We have provided some suggestions for the use of the winter water supply system below, but please remember that you are ultimately responsible for any damage that may occur during the lease.
+We encourage you always to use your best judgment during the lease.
+We have provided some suggestions for the use of the winter water supply system below.
+Still, please remember that you are ultimately responsible for any damage that may occur during the lease.

 How to Winterize an RV in Alaska